-Share Our Strength's No Kid Hungry® campaign is ending childhood hunger in America by ensuring all children get the healthy food they need, every day.
-Sodexo Stop Hunger Foundation has supported Share Our Strength since 2003.
+Share Our Strength's No Kid Hungry® believes no child should go hungry in America.
+But 1 in 6 kids will face hunger this year.
+No Kid Hungry is ending childhood hunger through effective programs that provide kids with the food they need.
+This is a problem we know how to solve.
+No Kid Hungry is a campaign of Share Our Strength, an organization working to end hunger and poverty.
+Sodexo Stop Hunger Foundation has supported Share Our Strength, the organization behind the No Kid Hungry campaign, since 2003.
 Our support includes funding nutrition programs and youth engagement activities, connecting children across the country with nutritious meals, creating the youth activation site, Generation No Kid Hungry and supporting the Youth Ambassador program.

 Youth Service America (YSA) supports a global culture of engaged youth committed to a lifetime of meaningful service, learning, and leadership.
 Working with partners around the world, YSA helps young people find their voice, take action, and make an impact on vital community issues.
-Our work with YSA includes a national grant program for youth-led projects aimed at fighting hunger and creating resources and trainings for youth and educators that support youth engagement activities focused on child hunger.
+Our work with YSA includes a national grant program for youth-led projects aimed at fighting hunger and creating resources and trainings for youth, educators, and non-profit organizations that support youth engagement activities focused on child hunger.

 The Campus Kitchens Project (CKP) is a national community service organization that works with students to share on-campus kitchen space, to recover food from cafeterias, and engage students as volunteers who prepare and deliver meals to the community.
 CKP goes beyond addressing the symptoms of the problem and identifies the levers of change that will fix the underlying systemic issues for good by going beyond the meal and by developing student leaders.
 Sodexo Stop Hunger Foundation helps fund the expansion and development of CKP, which is present on 20 Sodexo operated campuses, by supporting an online planner tool and video grant competition.